 • Can I still make an adoption plan if I haven’t told anyone?

 Yes.
 Adoption agencies understand that some birth mothers are in sensitive situations.
-You can begin the process privately and confidentially.

 • Will the adoptive family know I’m placing alone?